CivicActions/security-policy/README.md

 - Personal accounts on any CivicActions internal or client site or service.
 - CivicActions accounts on 3rd party vendor sites.

-### Handling passwords

-- Passwords to personal system accounts must never be given to anyone, including IT team personnel and management.
-IT staff will never ask for your password.
-- Passwords must never be transmitted or stored in a clear text (i.e. readable) format.
-Passwords must be stored and transmitted by computer only using strong GnuPG/PGP public key encryption.
-IT services can offer support getting this set up if needed.
-Passwords may also be transmitted by phone.
-- Specifically, this also means that:
-- Passwords should not be “written down” in a non-encrypted file (if you feel you have to start writing down some “low-value” passwords in order to maintain a large number of different ones, which is a reasonable tradeoff, then please use an encrypted file protected with a strong passphrase, or only write down password hints rather than the actual passwords),
-- The unencrypted clear text contents of a GnuPG/PGP encrypted file/message should only ever be viewed then discarded, but not saved in decrypted form.

-### There are a very limited number of exceptions:

-- On occasion “starter” passwords for new accounts on web sites may be transmitted/stored in clear text, on condition that the recipient immediately logs in and sets a new strong password.
-Both the starter and new passwords must adhere to the strong password policy.
-If possible it is preferable to use a “one time” login link, or transmit “starter” passwords with GnuPG or over phone (text messages are OK as long as they don’t contain any other login details besides the password itself, nor do any other messages sent by the same means).
-- The MySQL vhost password is stored in clear text form on the vhost for usage by Drupal and deployment/testing scripts.
-- The “basic auth” pop-up credentials used on dev/qa and pre-launch instances of client sites can be stored in plain text on the project management system, for easy client reference.
-- There are a few 3rd party services that we have shared accounts for, and which store no confidential information - for example BrowserCam, Glance and ReadyTalk.
-These passwords can be stored/transmitted in clear text within the team.
-- If you suspect a password has been compromised (for example, it was accidentally typed into an unencrypted chat session), change the password immediately yourself if possible, or inform IT right away, so that the password can be changed by a sysadmin.

-### Strong passwords
+### Strong Passwords are Important

+- Consider using a password manager (see below).
+If you use a password manager, you can skip the rest of this sub-section.
-- Consider using a passphrase instead, even where a “password” is requested.
+- Consider using a passphrase even where a “password” is requested.
 These tend to be easier to remember and stronger than passwords.
 A reasonable passphrase consists of 4 words or more (3 words is the very minimum, allowed only if the word combination is extremely uncommon and additional non-letter characters are used along with the words).
 You may separate the words with arbitrary characters of your choice (digits, symbols, whitespace, even letters), which adds extra security.
 You may also purposely misspell or mangle the words, but only in a way you can remember.
 - If you choose to (or are forced to) use a short “password”, include a mix of upper and lowercase letters, numbers, and symbols in it.
 - Password length should be around 10 to 14 characters if permitted, and longer still if possible while remaining memorable.
 - Avoid any passwords based on usernames, people or pet names, dictionary words in any language (unless meeting requirements for a passphrase, above), dates, ID numbers, repetition (too few different characters), letter or number sequences, keyboard patterns, etc.
 - Password should be easy to remember – you can use mnemonics (the first letters of a line from a poem or song, for example), but you also need to add multiple non-letter characters - or better yet, just use a passphrase as suggested above.
 - Avoid using the same password for multiple sites or purposes – at the very least passwords for client sites should substantially differ from passwords for internal accounts, and neither should ever be used for 3rd party or non-CivicActions accounts.
-A passphrase that you use for encryption (such as on a GnuPG/PGP or SSH private key, or with an encrypted file system) must not be reused for authentication to a system.
+- A passphrase that you use for encryption (such as on a GnuPG/PGP or SSH private key, or with an encrypted file system) must not be reused for authentication to a system.
 In general, an encryption passphrase should typically be stronger than those used for authentication.

+### Password Managers and Two Factor Authentication
+A password manager (such as LastPass) can easily create and maintain hundreds of different 16 character (or more!) passwords.
+It is not required to use a password manager at CivicActions but we highly recommend it.
+(Exception: IT staff must have a LastPass account for password sharing.)
+Be sure to choose a strong password for your password manager.

+Modern password managers - and many other services such as Google Apps, GitHub, Slack and more) now accept Two Factor Authentication that can greatly increase the security of the protected assets.
+CivicActions requires TFA for access to the CivicActions Google Apps such as GMail and Docs as well as OATH-authenticated apps such as GitLab.

+Please see the [Security Awareness and Tools](/tools.md) document for details on these subjects and more.

+### Handling Passwords

+- Passwords to personal system accounts must never be given to anyone, including IT team personnel and management.
+IT staff will never ask for your password.
+- Passwords should not be “written down” in a non-encrypted file (if you feel you have to start writing down some “low-value” passwords in order to maintain a large number of different ones, which is a reasonable tradeoff, then please use an encrypted file protected with a strong passphrase, or only write down password hints rather than the actual passwords).
+Or use a password manager.
+- Passwords must never be transmitted or stored in a clear text (i.e. readable) format.
+- Passwords can be stored and transmitted by computer when encrypted with GnuPG public key encryption.
+IT services can offer support getting this set up if needed.
+    - The unencrypted clear text contents of a GnuPG encrypted file/message should only ever be viewed then discarded, but not saved in decrypted form.

+### Some Exceptions

+- On occasion, “starter” passwords for new accounts on web sites may be transmitted/stored in clear text, on condition that the recipient immediately logs in and sets a new strong password.
+Both the starter and new passwords must adhere to the strong password policy.
+If possible it is preferable to use a “one time” login link, or transmit “starter” passwords with GnuPG or via phone, email, SMS, Slack, etc. When transmitting a password electronically in clear text, do not include the username or website URL in the same message.
+- The MySQL vhost password is stored in clear text form on the vhost for usage by Drupal and deployment/testing scripts (e.g. drush).
+- The “basic auth” pop-up credentials used on dev/qa and pre-launch instances of client sites can be stored in plain text on the project management system, for easy client reference.
+- There are a few 3rd party services that we have shared accounts for, and which store no confidential information - for example: CrossBrowserTesting.com.
+These passwords can be stored/transmitted in clear text within the team.
+- If you suspect a password has been compromised (for example, it was accidentally typed into an unencrypted chat session), change the password immediately yourself if possible, or inform IT right away, so that the password can be changed by a sysadmin.
+    - This includes the case when a client sends a name/password pair in the clear in an email.

-### Private keys
+### Private Keys

 - SSH public/private key pairs are used to access CivicActions servers.
 - GnuPG (PGP compatible) public/private key pairs are used to transmit and store credentials to CivicActions client sites and internal services.